Joseloll/Jhook/README.md

-# Jhook- A DIscord Webhook Tool Base
+# Jhook- Discord Webhook Tools
 # Picture
 ![image](https://user-images.githubusercontent.com/106576578/180861823-92230453-b3a0-4b52-a4a7-cdea0a6411c1.png)